Sufficient condition for dispersal-induced growth on dynamic networks: Model and notations

 \subsection{The model}

-\paragraph{Sites.} We denote by \beq \Pi = \{ \pi_1, \pi_2, \cdots,\pi_i, \cdots,\; \pi_n \} \feq a set of $n$ sites and by $x_i(t)$ the size of the population on the $i-$th site at time $t$.
+\paragraph{Sites.} We denote by \beq \Pi = \{ \pi_1, \pi_2, ...,\pi_i, ...,\pi_n \} \feq a set of $n$ sites and by $x_i(t)$ the size of the population on the $i-$th site at time $t$.
 We denote by

-the vector of the $x_i\,'$ and conversely $[\dr{x}]_i$ is the $i-$th component of $\dr{x}$.
-The vertor $\dr{x}$ is the meta-population.
+the vector of the $x_i\,'$s and conversely $[\dr{x}]_i$ is the $i-$th component of $\dr{x}$.
+The vector $\dr{x}$ is the meta-population.
 If $a = \pi_i$ is some site we denote $x_a(t) = x_i(t)$. \paragraph{Equations of the dynamic.} We are interested in the system\\\\ \fbox{